builderz-io/v-alpha/README.md

 Modules to connect to distributed ledger technologies and distributed identity mechanisms, and build user interfaces around these technologies.
 All web interface modules are written in plain Javascript.

-**VCore** provides modules to access Ethereum and all EVM-compatible ledgers, Symbol ledgers, 3Box profiles, storage and messages, and MongoDB (e.g. our MongoDB Entity Store).
+**VCore** provides modules to access Ethereum and all EVM-compatible ledgers, Symbol ledgers, 3Box profiles, storage and messages, MongoDB (e.g. our MongoDB Entity Store) and Firebase (e.g. our GraphQL/Firebase Entity Store).
 It further contains many methods for DOM node creation and manipulation, a state and caching module and other useful helper-methods.

 **VTheme** is a first theme build with VCore.
 A responsive web app, featuring an intelligent menu, login user flow, mapping and more.